 Where the piercing pattern comes into play is on this second candle where the market opened near the lows.

-And the buyers pushes the price higher, and it closes somewhere near the highs of this bullish candle.
+And the buyers push the price higher, and it closes somewhere near the highs of the bullish candle.

 One thing to note is that the piercing pattern is actually a variation of the engulfing pattern.

 In fact, I would say the piercing pattern is not as strong as the engulfing pattern.

 Because if you think about this…

 The engulfing pattern that you've learned earlier, the candle has closed above the open of the first candle.

 Whereas the piercing pattern only closes two-thirds of the first candle!